ErisAstrophysics/NPC-Generator/project.md

-first_names = ['Star', 'Sky', 'Aris', 'Mars', 'Moon', 'Orion', 'Atlas', 'Luna', 'Nova', 'Andromeda'] last_names = ['Smith', 'Johnson', 'Brown', 'Miller', 'Davis', 'Jones', 'Williams', 'Anderson', 'Jackson', 'Green'] eye_color = ['Brown', 'Brown', 'Hazel', 'Hazel', 'Blue', 'Blue', 'Green', 'Green', 'Gold', 'Gold'] age = random.randint(12, 65) hair_color = ['Red', 'Green', 'Blue', 'Purple', 'Pink', 'Brown', 'Black'] height = random.randint(152, 198)
+first_names = ['Star', 'Sky', 'Aris', 'Mars', 'Moon', 'Orion', 'Atlas', 'Luna', 'Nova', 'Andromeda'] last_names = ['Smith', 'Johnson', 'Brown', 'Miller', 'Davis', 'Jones', 'Williams', 'Anderson', 'Jackson', 'Green'] eye_color = ['Brown', 'Brown', 'Hazel', 'Hazel', 'Blue', 'Blue', 'Green', 'Green', 'Gold', 'Gold']

+# The age will be decided by a random number generator, it will pick a number between 12 and 65 to be the age of the NPC
+age = random.randint(12, 65)
+hair_color = ['Red', 'Green', 'Blue', 'Purple', 'Pink', 'Brown', 'Black']

+# As well with the height, it will be chosen by a random number generator, it will be in centimeters to be more universal for different users
+height = random.randint(152, 198)

 # This sets the amount of npcs generated to 0